 - Ensure that you have appropriate carriers/crates available for all your animals, in case they need to be transported.

-- If you cannot get supplies personally, try to order products online (many retailers are still able to supply essential products) or ask friends, family or neighbours to help but avoid direct contact.
+- If you cannot get supplies personally, try to order products online (many retailers are still able to supply essential products, even during lockdowns) or ask friends, family or neighbours to help but avoid direct contact.

 - All medications and instructions should be documented (include dosages and how and how often to give the medication and have a script for the medication).

-- Ensure that your pet is up to date with their vaccinations, in case it is necessary for them to go to a boarding facility or to someone else’s home.
+- Ensure that your pet is up to date with their vaccinations, in case it is necessary for them to go to someone else’s home or to a boarding facility.

 - Make sure that you have a contact list for whoever is looking after your pet.
 This should include the contact details for your pet’s veterinarian (and insurance company if relevant) and anyone else who might be necessary for your pet’s care.

-- Options available for pet care if you are hospitalised include:
+- Options available for pet care if you are hospitalised or must quarantine/isolate in a facility away from your home include:

-- Leaving your animals at your home with family, friends or a trusted pet sitter coming to care for them.
+- Leaving your animals at your home with family, a trusted pet sitter or friends who are fully vaccinated against COVID-19 coming to care for your pets.

-- For people that do not have family or friends that can care for their pets during their hospitalisation, there may be other options available but these are likely to be limited and may become more limited.
+- For people that do not have family or friends who can care for their pets during their hospitalisation or quarantine/isolation in a facility away from their home, there may be other options available but these are likely to be limited and may become more limited if the numbers of infections surge.
 Investigate these options in your local area; for example, boarding kennels, catteries, and home care pet sitters.
 Other options may become available as the situation develops so keep looking for different possibilities in your area.

 For more detailed information on coronavirus and animals please visit the websites links in the references.

-To protect each other and our communities, please isolate yourselves.
+To protect each other and our communities, please isolate if you are unwell or under stay at home orders/movement restrictions/lockdowns.
 In simple terms, think of the people and animals that you are sharing your home with and who you are in contact with as needing to stay isolated within a bubble.
 They/you should only have contact with each other to minimise the risk of transmission of the virus to any of you or to anyone else.
 If one of you is exposed in any way, this will result in all of you being exposed, so take extra precautions just to be safe and to protect your family unit of people and pets, and the community.
 Be kind to yourselves and your pets during what is likely to be a challenging, frightening and frustrating time for everyone.

 Please note that there are many things that are currently unknown about this virus and the risk it poses to pets and from pets to humans.
 This information has been prepared with the best and most current information available at the time but things are changing rapidly as the situation evolves.